Originally published on March 28, 2018 (minor revisions to images)

 Do you have any influences, artistic or otherwise?

 So many.
 I’m inspired by many different painters/illustrators/designers and really enjoy discovering new artists on my travels.
-But as for my approach to street art, I have two French artists to thank for that; Gregos and Invader.
+Many people influence my style but as for my approach to street art, I havbe two French artists to thank for that; Gregos and Invader.
 They changed my whole mindset.
-Only through them did I realise I could do it in a different way as opposed to using a spray can (which I highly admire and enjoy, but am not good at).
+Only through them did I realise I could do it in a different way, as opposed to using a spray can (which I highly admire and enjoy but am not good at).

 From your initial idea, to getting your design on a wall, how does the process work?

 Almost always it begins with my sketchbook, drawing different ideas.
 Then I make them in clay or other materials.
 Some I cast in polymer resin, but mostly the little faces are originals/one-offs.
-I work on multiple things at a time, and it takes a few hours a day for 2 – 3 days to finish a handful of faces.
-Sometimes I make a face with an exact wall in mind.
-Sometimes the face is inspired by the city/country, but its final place is only defined when I get there and see it.
+I work on multiple things at a time, and it takes a few hours a day, for 2-3 days to finish a handful of faces.
+Sometimes I make a face with an exact wall in mimd.
+Sometimes the face is inspired by the city/country but its final place is only defined when I get there and see it.

-I like installing them on walls and although I know that all street art is impermanent, I always hope they last long enough for some people to enjoy.
+I like installing them on walls and although I know that all street art is impermanent, I always hope they alst long enough for some people to enjoy.

 Because I work small and don’t use spray paint, I really admire what others can do on a large scale.
-I love the work of Seth and his placement of murals.
-Ayrz and his use of colour, and both Cranio and Kashink share important messages but in a colourful and humorous style.
+I love the work of Seth and his placement of murals, Aryz and his use of colour, and both Cranio and Kashink share important messages but in a colourful humourous style.
+I’d consider collaborating with anyone who has a passion, similar values, and a good idea…

 Which of your ‘little faces’ has been your favourite?

-What’s your favourite place in the world for street art?
+What’s your favourite city/town in the world for street art?
+And is there anywhere you particularly want to visit?

-London.
-It’s where it started for me personally.
+London; it’s where it started for me personally.
 It’s so dynamic and the scene changes by the day.
 I think East Berlin is pretty cool too.
 I have a genuine fondness for Belfast and I enjoy seeing new and vibrant work there.
 I’m proud of it.
 I love to travel and am fortunate that I’m able to do it as much as I do.
-But now I can’t go somewhere without leaving my mark; it’s like an addiction…
+But now I can’t go somewhere without leaving my mark, it’s like an addication…

 What are your upcoming plans?

-Always lots of plans…I’d really like a bigger project in India; I know I was there recently but I can’t get enough of their culture.
-I just love it.
-I also have a few trips soon to various countries in Asia so watch this space.
-Oh and of course I’d really like to be involved in Belfast’s Hit the North this year (I have some fun ideas with the city in mind).
+Always lots of plans…I’d really like a bigger proect in India; I know I was there recently but I can’t get enough of their culture, I just love it.
+I also have a few trips soon to various countires in Asia, so watch this space.
+Oh and of course I’d really like to be involved in Belfast’s Hit The North this year (I have some fun ideas with the city in mind).